 - fever-type symptoms

-If you can, take a couple of days off work so you can rest.
+If you can, take a couple of days off of work or other duties so you can rest.

 Lying down with a hot-water bottle on your abdomen can help relieve any pain.
-Some find sitting on the toilet to be a more comfortable position.
+You may even find sitting on the toilet to be a more comfortable position.

 You’ll also need highly absorbent menstrual pads for the bleeding.